Vietnam.vn - Nền tảng quảng bá Việt Nam

 Clues from their family tree

-DB3
+DB3 Village

 Phong Ngu communal house, Dien Thang Nam ward, Dien Ban town.
 Photo: MINH TAO

-At the same time, the Dang Huu family genealogy also pointed out: "The predecessor Dang Huu Chieu, alias Quang Minh, was from Thanh Hoa, Nong Cong district, went to the South to establish a career during the reign of Lord Nguyen Phuc Tan, established the Quang Lang military camp in 1665...".
+At the same time, the Dang Huu family genealogy also pointed out: "The predecessor Dang Huu Chieu, alias Quang Minh, was from Thanh Hoa , Nong Cong district, went to the South to establish a career during the reign of Lord Nguyen Phuc Tan, established the Quang Lang military camp in 1665...".

 The genealogy of Quang Lang village continues to expand into the horizons of geography, historical periods, transportation, climate, population and economy, including folk literature.
 In short, Quang Lang originated from the terrain characteristics of a village with many large mounds.
-It was here that the songs of a time of poverty were born, such as: Enough to eat and spend thanks to potatoes and tubers/ All year round, debt free thanks to tubers and potatoes.
+It was here that the songs of a time of poverty were born, such as: Enough to eat and spend thanks to potatoes and tubers/ All year round, free from debt thanks to tubers and potatoes.

-However, from the genealogy of the ancestors to the establishment of the "commune name" is a step that is not easy to find, if there is a lack of reliable data.
-Because from the document "Northern land memorial" leading to the establishment of commune names such as Nhat Giap to Luc Giap next to the place name Quang Lang, there are still many historical factors that need further investigation, but anyway, the above conclusion is also a truly valuable research step!
+However, from the genealogy of the ancestors to the establishment of "commune names" is a step that is not easy to find, if there is a lack of reliable data.
+Because from the document "The Northern Land's Memorial" leading to the establishment of commune names such as Nhat Giap to Luc Giap next to the place name Quang Lang, there are still many historical factors that need further investigation, but anyway, the above conclusion is also a truly valuable research step!

-"Memories of Homeland"
+"Memories of Hometown"

 In the 1980s, when I visited the northern Dien Ban area, I met Mr. Ha Thao - a man who was deeply concerned about his hometown Ngu Giap.
 From the research of Dr. Ha Phung - "When did the Ha family enter Quang Nam?", Phong Ngu village (now Dien Thang Nam commune) published the book "Hometown Memories" with the main material from the "village genealogy" of Dr. Ha Phung.